 It would take five hours to get the Coker out of Edmonton, where it would park up till day break.
 In the cities an advance crew moved ahead of the Coker shifting traffic and street lights, which were quickly replaced by the trailing crew.
 This was the first of two night moves, the other would be through Fort McMurray designed to ease the inconvenience to the motoring public.
 All other travel is done during daylight hours.

 This is no ordinary truck driving job.
 Kevin Spreen sits behind the wheel of the lead Kenworth C500, he’s been operating heavy haulage equipment all through the Western Region of Canada for more years than he cares to remember.
 We asked Kevin what is involved in driving the lead truck.

 “I have to keep in communication with my push-trucks at the back, Kevin informs as he glance in the mirror. “ I also have to listen to Darryl Herbert, who controls traffic on the back and he steers the trailer when we have to.
-And then there is Rick Iverson who is leveling the trailer.”
+And then there is Rick Iverson who is levelling the trailer.”

 “It takes everybody to get this down the road it doesn’t just take one,” Kevin adds.
 “That’s where Premay is good, everybody works as a team and when we all work together it is a little easier all around.”

 At the top of Beacon Hill heading into Fort McMurray the crew gathers for another tailgate safety meeting.

 “Is it cold enough for you?”
 Chris Waddell, Premay’s Transport Supervisor, smiles clapping his gloves together.
 “We’ve had a couple of cold days at Grassland where we had to shut down because it was too cold to lift the power lines.
 But we’re here now and checked over the load and trailers and we’re ready to go again.”